Raudius/files_scripts/docs/Functions.md

 `get_file_tags(Node file): Tag[]`

-Returns a table of tag "objects" that have been assigned to a file.
+Returns a table of tags that have been assigned to a file.

 ```lua
 -- Get tags for a file